EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 Important Note Regarding Letters of Endorsement:

-Letters from experts are helpful context, but USCIS focuses on corroborating, objective evidence demonstrating sustained acclaim and top-of-field status.
+Letters from experts are helpful context, but USCIS focuses on corroborating, objective evidence demonstrating sustained acclaim and top-of-field status, and letters alone are not sufficient without strong underlying documentation.

 These fees do not include legal fees, translation costs, or document preparation.
-Fees are subject to change, so check the USCIS website for the latest schedule.
+Fees are subject to change, so check uscis.gov and travel.state.gov for the latest schedule.
 You should also budget for fees for dependent family members.

 - EB1C is for multinational managers or executives transferring to a U.S. branch of their company.
 It requires a U.S. job offer, at least one year of employment with a foreign affiliate (parent, subsidiary, or affiliate), and a qualifying relationship between the U.S. and foreign entity.